 Sunday & holiday from 9:30 to 12:00 & from 3:00

 Hallstadt Station 2.3 km/Bamberg Station 5 km/irregular bus service

 Output: 2500 HL

 Founded sometime before 1870, the Schwarzer Adler still has an Eichhorn brewing and remains very much a traditional pub with somewhat odd (at least to non-Dörfleiners) opening hours.
-It’s a nice homey place with lots of dark wood and some nice touches ringing in the seasons.
+It’s a homey place with lots of dark wood and some thoughtful touches ringing in the seasons.
 Our first visit was in autumn and orange leaves gave it a fall feel.
 Don’t miss the great wooden door on the way in.

 some charming touches at Brauerei Schwarzer Adler Eichhorn